 Water is the principal factor limiting herbage production on this site.
-The site is dominated by soils in hydrologic groups C with localized areas in hydrologic group D. Infiltration varies from moderately slow to slow and runoff potential varies from medium to very high for this site depending on soil surface texture and ground cover.
+The site is dominated by soils in hydrologic group D. Infiltration is moderately rapid and runoff potential varies from medium to high depending on slope and ground cover.
 In many cases, areas with greater than 75% ground cover have the greatest potential for high infiltration and lower runoff.
 An exception would be where short grasses form a dense sod and dominate the site.
-Areas where ground cover is less than 50% have the greatest potential to have reduced infiltration and increase runoff (refer to Section 4, NRCS National Engineering Handbook for runoff quantities and hydrologic curves).
+Areas where ground cover is less than 50% have the greatest potential to have reduced infiltration and higher runoff (refer to Section 4, NRCS National Engineering Handbook for runoff quantities and hydrologic curves).